jm2c/Canvas-Projects/README.md

 # Canvas-Projects
 My personal experiments with HTML5 Canvas and JavaScript.

-Some projects require to run in a http server.
+Some projects requires to run in a http server.